This article is in need of a technical review.

 In some circumstances, the following problems can arise:

-- When building Thunderbird or SeaMonkey, you need to install the MAPI header files from http://www.microsoft.com/en-us/download/details.aspx?id=12905 because the MAPI header files are not bundled with Visual Studio 2012 (Windows SDK 8.0).
+- You need to install the MAPI header files from https://www.microsoft.com/en-us/download/details.aspx?id=12905 because the MAPI header files are not bundled with Visual Studio 2013 (Windows SDK 8.1).
 You should copy the header files to a Windows SDK include directory so that the build process will find the files, for example to

 Opening a build command prompt